-It showed incredible belief for one of the youngest sides ever to grace this stage.
-Quins always knew they would be without Irish international Yvonne O’Byrne who is in camp with the Green Army.
+Quins always knew they would be without Irish international Yvonne O’Byrne who was in camp with the Green Army.

 But Cliodhna Sargent’s ACL injury – sustained in the semi-final win over Pegasus – and Rebecca Barry’s unavailability meant they took the field with eight schoolgirls in their matchday squad.

 And they made a timid start with Niamh Small fired a brilliant ball across from the right to Sarah Evans who swiveled out of a tackle and unleashed a low reverse-stick bullet into the bottom corner.

 Small’s inclusion showed the difference in experience Loreto could call on to step in as she and fellow former international Caitriona O’Kelly came into the panel in place of the absent Sarah Torrans, Ali Meeke, Hannah Matthews and Nicci Daly.

 Collins resisted the temptation to try and bring in some older heads and put trust in the young guns.

 But they looked shell-shocked when Caitlin Sherin provided the right-wing cross for Aoife Taaffe to step in for 2-0 just 11 minutes in.

 These were ominous times for Quins but they survived until half-time where Collins extracted a huge reaction from his troops as they suddenly found mountains of self-belief and a warrior spirit typified by Emma Barber.